 Insta360 Go review: Controls

-All the tasks are made through the “Action” button on back of the GO.
+All the tasks are made through the “Action” button on the back of the GO.
 To activate the camera you need to press it till you feel two short vibrations.
-By default, taping once will take a photo, press twice for a hyper-lapse and three times for 100 fps slow-mo.
+By default, tapping once will take a photo, press twice for a hyper-lapse and three times for 100 fps slow-mo.
 In standby mode press once to record standard video (15/30/60 seconds).
-For those who are familiarized with touch-screen controls, will take a little time getting used with this kind of operation.
-Luckily, button’s actions can be re-configured according to your needs through the mobile APP.
+Those who are familiarized with touch-screen controls will take a little time getting used to this kind of operation.
+Luckily, the button’s actions can be re-configured according to your needs through the mobile APP.

-In case needed, factory reset can be performed by long pressing for at least 20 seconds.
+In case needed, a factory reset can be performed by long-pressing for at least 20 seconds.

-On front, under the lens, there is a indicator LED which has the following states:
+On the front, under the lens, there is an indicator LED which has the following states: